 Every member of or candidate for a board of education of a school district or ESC having a total student count (enrollment) of 12,000 or more (as most recently certified by the Ohio Department of Education) must file a financial disclosure statement with OEC.
-Candidates for boards of education, including incumbents, must file such statements no later than Oct.
-4, 2021.
-Write-in candidates must file no later than Oct.
-13, 2021.
-Candidates for districts that have a primary election must file 30 days before the primary election.
-Write-in candidates for districts with a primary must file 20 days before the primary.
-If the district where you are a candidate has a total student count of 12,000 or more and a primary election, contact OEC at (614) 466-7090 for the filing deadlines.
+Contact OEC at (614) 466-7090 for the filing deadlines.

 Members are elected on a nonpartisan ballot on the first Tuesday following the first Monday in November in odd-numbered years.
 The term of office is four years, although in certain instances, two-year terms must be filled to complete an unexpired term.
 When elected, your term begins on the first day of January after the election and expires on Dec.
 31. Most boards of education have five members; however, some larger districts have seven.
 Two members (or four on a seven-member board) are elected at one general election and three members are elected at a general election two years later.

-As an alternative, OSBA also is offering a condensed version of this workshop as an on-demand webinar beginning Monday, Aug.
-9. The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
-The cost is $50.
+As an alternative, OSBA also is offering a condensed version of this workshop as an on-demand webinar in August 2023.
+The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.